TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 1. Familiarity with HTML/CSS/Markdown
 1. (Optional) A custom domain name

-## Overview

-The puzzle pieces:
-{:.faded}

-1. [Jekyll](https://jekyllrb.com): Transforms plain text into static websites.
-1. [GitHub](https://github.com): Where the static files used by Jekyll are hosted.
-1. [Netlify](https://netlify.com): Detects changes pushed to GitHub, deploys a website, and handles HTTPS.

 ## Background

 For me, getting this website launched was a story of false starts.
 For years, I hosted a basic cover page website via a virtualized Nginx VM, shown below: